Magnus-droid/UTokyo-Cyber-Security-Project/README.md

 ## What works so far:
-1) main.py to spoof ARP packets on the network and get an Arduino that is constantly pinging google.com to send its packets to the RPi
+1) main.py to spoof ARP packets on the network and get an Arduino that is constantly pinging google.com to send its packets to the RPi instead of the default gateway of the network
 2) able to see the sent packets via tshark in another console window.